Facilities and equipment

 Our purpose-built optometry and vision sciences centre is equipped with a wide range of outstanding facilities.

 Within our School, the Translational Research Facility (TRF) houses laboratories dedicated to studies of human vision and visual neuroscience (such as psychophysics, ocular imaging, and electrophysiology).

 The Clinical Education and Research Facility (CERF) and the Cardiff University Eye Clinic, both contained within the School, offer bespoke testing areas for clinical examination of research participants.
 We also have multiple, fully-equipped biomedical wet laboratories in which cellular, molecular, and structural biophysics research is undertaken.

 Some of the highly specialised equipment and facilities used in our research includes:

 Vision Science Bioimaging Labs (VSBL)

-VSBL is a collaborative lab engaging with researchers across Cardiff University and beyond in bioimaging methods and techniques inspired by the needs of vision research.
-We welcome enquiries from potential collaborators.
+VSBL is a collaborative bioimaging lab that engages with researchers across Cardiff University and beyond, and provides access to state-of-the-art bioimaging facilities and expertise in digital image management and analysis.
+VSBL welcome enquiries from potential collaborators.